David-OConnor/pyflow/README.md

 in the updated lock file.

 ## How dependencies are resolved
-Running `pypackage install` sync's the project's installed dependencies with those specified in `pyproject.toml`.
+Running `pypackage install` syncs the project's installed dependencies with those specified in `pyproject.toml`.
 It generates `pypackage.lock`, which on subsequent runs, keeps dependencies each package a fixed version, as long as it continues to meet the constraints specified in `pyproject.toml`.
 Adding a package name via the CLI, eg `pypackage install matplotlib` simply adds that requirement before proceeding.

 Compatible versions of dependencies are determined using info from the [PyPi Warehosue](https://github.com/pypa/warehouse) (available versions, and hash info), and the `pydeps` database.
 We use `pydeps`, which is built specifically for this project,